theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

        valid_lft forever preferred_lft forever
 ```

 There is a lot of output here, but the part we care about is "192.168.121.8".
 Next, in a new terminal on your workstation, run this command: `ssh -f -N -L 2000:192.168.121.8:443 user@<hypervisor hostname>`.
 This will tunnel TCP requests from port 2000 on your workstation through your hypervisor to port 443 on your guest.
 You can also set up bridged networking, but SSH tunnels are usually quicker to set up.
 If your VM's IP address changes, you'll need to kill this tunnel and make a new one.
 If you don't kill the old one first, your new one won't be able to bind to port 2000.
+Again, this is only needed if your hypervisor is not your laptop or workstation.

-Once this is done, you can go to "https://localhost:2000" on your browser, and you will be presented with a Foreman login window!
+Once this is done, you can go to "https://localhost:2000" (or "https://hostname/" if you don't need SSH forwarding) on your browser, and you will be presented with a Foreman login window!
 Just kidding, you will be presented with a box that says "Your connection is not secure".
 This is normal because your development environment does not have a valid CA certificate.
 This is expected, just click "Advanced" and then "accept" and then "confirm", and then you will get the login window :smile:.
 The login is always 'admin' and the password is 'changeme'.

 The next few paragraphs outline some development steps. *No one is expected to know all of this stuff off the top of their heads!* I am leaving out a lot of trial and error.
 This part can take days of work if you are new to puppet development, and lots of question asking.